waylonggggg/tp/docs/DeveloperGuide.md

 ### Adding a CCA to a student

 1. Adding a CCA to a student.
     1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.
 Multiple CCAs in the list and it has `Basketball` and `Acting`.
 It does not contain `Chess`.
+The first student is not in `Basketball` CCA.
     2. Test case: `add_c 1 c/Basketball`
        Expected: The first student is added to the `Basketball` CCA.
 The updated student details are shown in the list.
     3. Test case: `add_c 1 c/Basketball`